Sheinxy/Advent-Of-Code/2023/Day_03/README.md

           getNeighbours (Number _ r (c1, c2)) = map (grid !) [(i, j) | i <- [r - 1 .. r + 1], j <- [c1 - 1 .. c2 + 1], 0 < i && i <= maxRow, 0 < j && j <= maxCol]
           isAdjacent = any (\c -> not (isDigit c) && c /= '.') . getNeighbours
 ```
-I use a function getNeighbours that, for a given number, generates the list of possible neighbour coordinates and maps this list to the values in the frid.
+I use a function getNeighbours that, for a given number, generates the list of possible neighbour coordinates and maps this list to the values in the grid.
 Then I simply need to check if any of these values is a symbol (ie not . nor number) to know that this number is adjacent to one.

 I filter the numbers that are adjacent to a symbol, get their values and sum them together!